kaaproject/kaa/doc/Programming-guide/Using-Kaa-endpoint-SDKs/C++/SDK-RPi/index.md

    ./bjam install toolset=gcc-arm --prefix=${INSTALLDIR}
    ```

-5. Install [Apache Avro](https://avro.apache.org/) for the host and target machnies.
+5. Install [Apache Avro](https://avro.apache.org/) for the host and target machines.
 Avro depends on some Boost components, therefore it is critical that you install them as described in the previous step.

     Install Avro for host machine.